 Fund Rules

-Project Catalyst is a growth engine and a grants program for the Cardano blockchain ecosystem (“Cardano”) that has funding rounds every few months, with a set amount of ada ready to allocate to ideas.
-At the start of each Fund, members of the Cardano community (referred to in these rules as “the community”) submit proposals in response to categories published on the Project Catalyst platform.
+Project Catalyst is a growth engine and a grants program for the Cardano blockchain ecosystem (“Cardano”) that has funding rounds every few months, with a set amount of funds ready to allocate to ideas.
+When the Catalyst App opens to accept submissions, members of the Cardano community (referred to in these rules as “the community”) submit proposals in response to categories published on the Project Catalyst platform.
 The community votes and funding is allocated to winning projects to bring the projects to life.
-For Fund13, the following categories are available for proposal submissions:
+For Fund15, the following categories are available for proposal submissions:

-Each of these categories have their own relevant sub tracks.
-Full relevant detailed briefs can be found on the Project Catalyst platform.
+Each of these categories have their own relevant guidelines and regulations that go beyond general Fund Rules.
+Full relevant detailed briefs can be found on the Catalyst website here.

 Purpose of this document